cachethq/Docker/README.md

 2. Edit the docker-compose.yml file to specify your [ENV variables](/conf/.env.docker).

-3. To build image containing a specific Cachet release, set the [`cachet_ver` ARG in the docker-compose.yml](/docker-compose.yml)
+3. To build an image containing a specific Cachet release, set the [`cachet_ver` ARG in the docker-compose.yml](/docker-compose.yml)

+  The *master* branch and *cachethq/docker:latest* Docker automated build are a work in progress / development version of the upstream https://github.com/CachetHQ/Cachet project.
+As such, *master* or *latest* should not be used in a production environment as it can change at anytime.

+  We strongly recommend specifying a stable [Cachet Release](https://github.com/CachetHQ/Cachet/releases) at build time as mentioned above.

 4. Build and run the image